jhpyle/docassemble/_docs/config.md

 server for DOCX to PDF conversion.
-If you have a [Gotenberg] server that is accessible from within the **docassemble** container on hostname `mygotenberg`, port 3000, you would disable [unoserver] and set the `gotenberg url` to the following:
+If you have a [Gotenberg] server that is accessible from within the **docassemble** container on hostname `mygotenberg`, port 3000, you would disable [unoserver] and set the `gotenberg` configuration to the following:

 {% highlight yaml %}
 enable unoconv: false